iaagg/AGPullView/README.md

 self.configurer.fullfillContentView(with: table)
 ```

-(iOS 8.0 +) You can turn on/off blur effect like so:
+You can turn on/off blur effect like so:

 ON